rsnyder/IndigoNarrative/README.md

 ## Image

- This illustration, which is included in _L'art de l'indigotier_ as a supplement to writings about indigo production, depicts indigo workers churning indigo leaves.[^2]
+ This illustration, which is included in _L'art de l'indigotier_ as a supplement to writings about indigo production, depicts indigo workers churning indigo leaves.
 <param ve-image
        label="L'art de l'indigotier"
        description="painting by Johannes Vermeer"